Help Center

 The “User meta is,” “User has required field,” and “User meta is equal to post meta (put post meta key into value)” conditions are available after enabling the Custom visibility conditions toggle in the WordPress Dashboard > JetEngine > JetEngine > Modules > External Modules tab.

-• User meta is the element will be shown if the user has a specified Value in the meta Field.
-One can add custom meta fields to users via Meta Box;
+• User meta is — allows the element to be shown if users have a specified Value in the meta Field.
+Also, a custom field can be added to users via a Meta Box;

-• User has required field — one can enter user fields that need to be checked in the Fields List textarea.
-It can be default WordPress fields (e.g., ‘first_name’, ‘last_name’, ‘description’, ‘user_nicename’) or custom meta fields added via Meta Box.
-The condition will be met if the user has the provided data in all the specified fields;
+• User has required field — allows users to enter fields that need to be checked in the Fields List textarea.
+It can be default WordPress fields (e.g., ‘first_name’, ‘last_name’, ‘description’, ‘user_nicename’) or custom meta fields added via meta boxes.
+The condition will be met if users have the provided data in all the specified fields;

 • User meta is equal to post meta (put post meta key into value) — shows the element if user and post metadata have the same values.
-One should enter the post meta key into the Value field to compare its value with the user metadata;
+This metakey should be entered into the Value field to compare its value with the user metadata;

-• User Can Add Post — this condition means that the element will be visible to users who have permission to publish this type of post.
+• User Can Add Post — the element will be visible to users who have permission to publish this type of post.
 In the Profile Builder maintenance window, some users can be restricted from publishing certain post types.
 The restricted post-type slug should be inserted into the Value field.
-This tutorial explains How to Limit User’s Access with Profile Builder;
+More details can be found in the How to Limit User’s Access with Profile Builder tutorial;

-• User logged in / User not logged in — the element is shown only to authorized/non-authorized users.
+• User logged in / User not logged in — allows the element to be shown only to authorized/non-authorized users.
 The usage example is described in the How to Show Content Only to Authorized Users tutorial;

-• User role is / User role is not — the element is shown only to the users who have/haven’t a specific role assigned to them.
-The user roles can be specified in the User role dropdown menu.
+• User role is / User role is not — allows the element to be shown only to the users who have/haven’t a specific role assigned to them.
+The user roles can be specified in the User role drop-down list.
 More information about assigning roles to users is described in the How to Create a New User in WordPress Dashboard tutorial;

 dynamic visibility user role is condition

-• User ID is / User ID is not — the element is shown only to the users whose ID numbers are/aren’t entered in the User IDs field.
+• User ID is / User ID is not — allows the element to be shown only to the users whose ID numbers are/aren’t entered in the User IDs field.

 dynamic visibility user id is condition